Institutional Review Board, Hospital for Special Surgery

 For further information, see Understanding Clinical Trials.

 The study objective is to define predictors of outcome in pregnant patients with Systemic Lupus Erythematosus (SLE) and/or anti-phospholipid antibodies (APL).
 During the course of pregnancy, we collect monthly clinical data along with serial blood and urine specimens.
-As of July 2009, 434 of the expected 700 participants have been enrolled into this multi-center observational study.
+As of January 1, 2018, more than 700 participants have been enrolled into this multi-center observational study.

 Participants must have an unequivocal diagnosis of SLE (satisfying 4 or more American College of Rheumatology criteria for SLE), APL (positive for anti-ß2 GPI, aCL and/or LAC), or both conditions.
 Additionally, the patient must meet the following criteria: